haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 <br />
 I took a short break and returned with a new security post :relaxed:
 <br /><br />
-Let's discuss today on a complex security vulnerability that can sometimes lead to Remote Code Execution (RCE) with severe impacts on the entire application.
+Let's discuss today on what Deserialization is and how to identify it, as it can sometimes lead to Remote Code Execution (RCE) with severe impacts on the entire application.
 <br /><br />
-This time, I was digging deep inside the Internet and discovered a cool Deseralization challenge from '<a href="https://ctftime.org/event/119">Plaid CTF 2014</a>' that called 'the kPOP challenge' that simplifies the entire concept.
+This time, I was digging deep inside the Internet and discovered a cool Deseralization challenge from '<a href="https://ctftime.org/event/119">Plaid CTF 2014</a>' that called 'the kPOP challenge' that will simplify our learning process on this vulnerability.

 <p align="center">
   <img src="{{ site.url }}/images/i_dunno_what_to_choose.jpeg" alt="i_dunno_what_to_choose" />